SwimMac/swimmaccarolina.org/src/pages/masters-registration.md

 <div class="w-full md:w-1/2 p-4" markdown="1">
 <h3>Drop-In Swims</h3>
 <p>SwimMAC Masters is happy to welcome other Masters from around the world!
 The drop-in fee is $10 per practice.
 Please bring cash to your drop-in swim OR Venmo Lead Coach Chandler Thomas (@chandler-thomas-11).
-All swimmers **must** be USMS registered or sign a <a href="https://www.usms.org/admin/lmschb/gto_reg_30daytryout_regform.pdf" target="_blank" rel="noopener">USMS 30-day waiver</a> in order to swim with us.</p>
+All swimmers <strong>must</strong> be USMS registered or sign a <a href="https://www.usms.org/admin/lmschb/gto_reg_30daytryout_regform.pdf" target="_blank" rel="noopener">USMS 30-day waiver</a> in order to swim with us.</p>
 </div>

 <div class="w-full md:w-1/2 p-4" markdown="1">

 <h3>Visiting Alumni/College Swimmers</h3>

 <p>If you are a current college swimmer who would like to train with the Masters team for the summer, the SwimMAC Masters dues are $150.
 This includes the entire summer and access to all workout times at either location.
-You **must** be registered with either USA Swimming or US Masters Swimming in order to participate in the workouts.</p>
+You <strong>must</strong> be registered with either USA Swimming or US Masters Swimming in order to participate in the workouts.</p>

 </div>
 </div>